-Al Condeluci, CEO of Community Living and Support Services (CLASS), teaches at the University of Pittsburgh, writes, speaks, and consults on issues related to culture, community and social capital
+Al Condeluci, CEO of Community Living and Support Services (CLASS), teaches at the University of Pittsburgh, writes, speaks, and consults on issues related to culture, community, and social capital.

-Al Condeluci is CEO of Community Living and Support Services (CLASS), a community based support system for folks with all types of disabilities in Pittsburgh, PA.
+Al Condeluci is the former CEO of Community Living and Support Services (CLASS), a community based support system for folks with all types of disabilities in Pittsburgh, PA.
 He holds an MSW and PhD from the University of Pittsburgh, where he is on faculty in the School of Health and Rehabilitation Sciences and the School of Social Work.

 He lives in McKees Rocks, PA, just outside Pittsburgh, on the family hill with his wife, children and some 30 other members of the extended Condeluci family.